The Best Time to Visit Ireland

 The mild temperatures mean both months are usually decent prospects for outdoor activities, particularly hiking, island hopping, golfing, cycling, and road trips.
 Free from throngs of tourists, March and April also offer a wonderful opportunity to investigate cultural hotspots and historic attractions like the many museums of Dublin.

-Other potential upsides to visiting in the shoulder season include less crowds and lower prices on accommodation
+Other potential upsides to visiting in the shoulder season include less crowds and lower prices on accommodation.

 Low season in Ireland